-The New York for All Act (S.7562/A.9586) broadly prohibits state and local officers from enforcing federal immigration laws and sharing sensitive information with ICE, and it prohibits ICE from entering non-public areas of state and local property without a judicial warrant.
+The New York for All Act (S.7562/A.9586) broadly prohibits state and local officers from enforcing federal immigration laws, funneling people into ICE custody, and sharing sensitive information with ICE.
+It prohibits ICE from entering non-public areas of state and local property without a judicial warrant.
 It also ensures that people in custody are given notice of their rights before being interviewed by ICE, and starts the process of limiting ICE access to state information databases.

 When residents trust local officials, they participate more in the local economy.
 Data shows that household income is higher and the poverty rate is lower in places that do not divert resources for ICE’s agenda.

 Other states have passed legislation to keep local resources out of federal immigration enforcement.

 New York should follow other states who recognize the importance of protecting immigrant residents.
 New Jersey, Washington, and California already have state-wide sanctuary policies or legislation, and New York City has strong citywide policies to keep police and other agencies out of ICE’s agenda.

 Communities that refuse to conspire with ICE are safer.

 Because everyone in the community feels more able communicate with local officials, data shows that crime is lower in places where officials do not divert time and resources for ICE’s agenda.
 The Major Cities Chiefs Association, the Presidential Task Force on 21st Century Policing, the New York State Police, and the New York State Attorney General have all adopted positions or policies to keep out of federal immigration enforcement on the grounds that it harms public safety.

 Refusing to enable ICE cruelty can help prevent the spread of COVID-19.